 * Please refer to the syllabus for more information on the courses.

-As preparation for the specialized study of psychology, this course examines the origins of psychology and the interrelationships among the various fields, using historical transition as a point of reference.
+As a preparation for specialized studies in psychology, students learn about the origins of psychology and the basic mechanisms and functions of various mental functions.
 Students will not only acquire the basics, but also refine their own interest in psychology.

 After understanding what scientific thinking is, students will review the nature of researching a topic, research methods and their characteristics in psychology.
 Students will then learn research methods experientially by organizing and analyzing data using the questionnaire survey method and writing a research paper.